alcover/stricks/README.md

 // cap:3 len:3 data:'bar'

 ```
-Or comfortably using the list sentinel
+Or using the list sentinel :

 ```C
 while (part = *list++) {